azapi April 2025

 Default values offer a more compact syntax that avoids over-duplication of request data.

-If any of the top-level subject, action, resource, and context keys are provided, they are treated as default values for the 4-tuples specified in the evaluations object.
-Any values specified in the 4-tuples present in the evaluations object take precedence over these default values.
+If any of the top-level subject, action, resource, and context keys are provided, the value of the top-level key is treated as the default value for the 4-tuples specified in the evaluations array.
+If a top-level key is specified in the 4-tuples present in the evaluations array then the value of that will take precedence over these default values.

 The following is a non-normative example for specifying three requests that refer to a single subject and context: